-A Condensate trap and drain line must be installed under the following conditions in order to prevent condensate from draining back into the water heater:
+The connection to the condensate manifold assembly must be made under the following conditions in order to prevent condensate from draining back into the water heater:

 - Where vertical sections exceeding 2 m are incorporated in a horizontally terminating flue system. - Where the flue terminates vertically. - Where there is a horizontal run of flue between two bends and the bend closest to the flue terminal is orientated upward.
+Refer to Figure 20- Typical Installation Horizontal Terminal with Multiple Vertical and Horizontal Sections on page 48.
 This horizontal run of flue must have a gradient upward to the flue terminal.
 Condensate will drain back toward the water heater.